cbitter78/What-I-am-Learning/listen/tony_robbins/unleash_the_power_within.md

 When you must change then it's not about discipline.
 Discipline helps but it is not the key.
 Change your identity!
 This is the difference between "I am trying to quit smoking" and "I am not a smoker".
 Change your identity to become outstanding!
 Once you're there you never need to go back.
 This same concept is in [Atomic Habbits](../../books/atomic_habits.md).

+#### Sensory Acuity

+I have always found it funny that once you buy a car you start seeing that car everywhere!
+Turns out that's due to a small part of your brain.
+The [Reticular Activating System](https://study.com/academy/lesson/reticular-activating-system-definition-function.html) (RAS) helps filter out noise and can help find patterns.
+You can feed this system patterns you want to see and then use it to increase your Sensory acuity.
+Or in other words.
+It can help you pay attention.

+I have read about RAS hacks in [Atomic Habits](../../books/atomic_habits.md).
+In this book James Clear describes [Pointing and Calling](https://en.wikipedia.org/wiki/Pointing_and_calling).

+> "Sensory acuity is the measure of intelligence"

+When we find people who have high Sensory Acuity, we tend to describe them as "knowing their stuff" or "knowledgeable"  When you have more information about something because you pay Intentionally pay attention (Use all the RAS hacks) then you can make highly intelligent choices.

 #### Six Human Needs

 - Certainty:  Just to operate you need a base level of certainty.